-The rating takes into consideration Citizencredit Co-operative Bank Limited's (Citizencredit) long operating track record as a multi-state urban cooperative bank (UCB), its comfortable capitalisation profile with Tier I of 19.26% as on March 31, 2022, and the granular deposit profile, which imparts strong liquidity.
-Although the capital ratios are comfortable, the operating profitability levels along with the internal capital generation continue to be weighed down by the low credit-to-deposit (CD) ratio, which stood at 43% as on March 31, 2022 (45% as on March 31, 2021), even while the cost of deposits remains competitive compared to peer banks.
-The competitive cost of funds is partly supported by the granular deposit base and the healthy share of current and savings account (CASA) deposits.
+The rating takes into consideration Citizencredit Co-operative Bank Limited's (Citizencredit) long operating track record as a multi-state urban cooperative bank (UCB), its comfortable capitalisation profile with Tier I of 18.12% as on March 31, 2023, and the granular deposit profile, which imparts strong liquidity.
+Although the capital ratios are comfortable, the operating profitability level and internal capital generation continue to be weighed down by the low credit-to-deposit (CD) ratio.
+Further, the bank operates with a competitive cost of funds, which is partly supported by the granular deposit base and the healthy share of current and savings account (CASA) deposits.

 The rating also takes note of the bank's strong liquidity position despite the competitive cost of funds, reflected by the high share of excess liquidity parked with Government securities (G-Secs).
-As a result, its statutory liquidity ratio (SLR) stood at 42.9% of the net demand and time liabilities (NDTL) as on March 2022 (38.6% as on March 2021).
+As a result, its average statutory liquidity ratio (SLR) stood at 34.82% of the net demand and time liabilities (NDTL) for Q4 FY2023.

-Despite higher slippages in FY2022, the headline asset quality metrics improved on the back of recoveries/upgrades that could meaningfully offset the impact of these slippages.
-However, the slippage rate remained elevated in Q1 FY2023.
-Further, Citizencredit's standard restructured book remained high at ~11% of its standard advances in FY2022.
+The headline asset quality metrics weakened due to higher slippages in FY2023.
+Further, Citizencredit's standard restructured book remained high at ~9% of its standard advances in FY2023.
 The ability to limit incremental slippages from the standard restructured and overdue book while ensuring recoveries/upgrades from non-performing advances (NPAs) will remain critical for maintaining strong asset quality metrics and low credit costs.
 This will remain a near-to-medium-term monitorable.

-The weak core operating profitability limits Citizencredit's ability to absorb asset quality shocks and adverse interest rate movements, given the high level of investments (which are required to be marked to market valuation) in the overall assets.
+The weak core operating profitability also limits Citizencredit's ability to absorb asset quality shocks and adverse interest rate movements, given the high level of investments (which are required to be marked to market valuation) in the overall assets.
 This apart, regulatory changes related to the increasing share of priority sector loans for cooperative banks in the overall loan mix may pose challenges to the future profitability.
-Despite a relative improvement in the return indicators in FY2022, the sustainability of the same will remain dependent on the above factors and will be a near-to-medium-term monitorable.
+The sustainability of the same will remain dependent on the above factors and will be a near-to-medium-term monitorable.